 Egypt vs. Mesoamerica

-Often Ancient Egypt is compared with Mesopotamia.
-Two ancient cultures we call the birth of civilization.
-Egypt evolved around the Nile and Mesopotamia between the Tigris and the Euphrates.
-Both show remarkable advancements in farming, trade and governance.
-Besides, they had developed complex writing systems, religions and art.
+Ancient Egypt is often compared to Mesopotamia.
+Two cultures that we call the birth of civilization.
+Egypt developed around the Nile river and Mesopotamia between the rivers Tigris and Euphrates.
+Both show remarkable advances in agriculture, trade, and government.
+They also developed highly complex writing systems, religions, and art.

-The Mesoamerican civilizations, like the Olmec, Mayan and Aztecs, developed totally independent.
-They originated from the people who 30.000 years ago crossed the Bering street and slowly moved to the south.
-In Mesoamerica, they turned from hunter-gatherers to complex civilizations with similar complex societies as in Ancient Egypt.
+The Mesoamerican civilizations, such as the Olmec, Maya, and Aztec, developed completely independently.
+They originated from the people who crossed the Bering Strait 30,000 years ago and slowly moved south.

 Ancient Egypt vs Mesoamerica